groupdocs-signature/GroupDocs.Signature-Docs/java/developer-guide/basic-usage/electronic-signature-types/esign-document-with-barcode-signature.md

     showVideo: True
     howTo:
         name: How to add generated Barcode to various documents with Java
-        description: Find out ways of signinig documents by Barcode using Java
+        description: Find out ways of signing documents by Barcode using Java
         steps:
         - name: Load source file
-          text: Creating Signature calss instance demands file as a constructor parameter.
+          text: Creating Signature class instance demands file as a constructor parameter.
 It can be provided either as file path or as file stream.
         - name: Provide barcode options
           text: Provide all needed data while BarcodeSignOptions instantiating.
         - name: Sign source and obtain result